-The present value of future net cash flows from proved reserves, before deductions for estimated future income taxes and asset retirement obligations, discounted at 10% ("PV-10"), was approximately \$4.7 million at February 29, 2020 a decrease of approximately \$0.2 million or 5.4% from the PV-10 reserve valuation at February 28, 2019.
-This decrease is primarily due to the decrease in the base price of crude oil in the current report in comparison to the base price of crude oil in the February 29, 2020 were based on the 12-month unweighted arithmetic average of the first-day-of-the-month price for the twelve month period from March 2019 through February 2020.
-The WTI benchmark average price for the twelve months ended February 29, 2020 was \$56.87 per barrel of crude oil in comparison to \$63.58 in the prior year reserve report.
+The present value of future net cash flows from proved reserves, before deductions for estimated future income taxes and asset retirement obligations, discounted at 10% ("PV-10"), was approximately \$1.6 million at February 28, 2021 a decrease of approximately \$3.0 million or 64.6% from the PV-10 reserve valuation at February 29, 2020.
+This decrease is primarily due to the decrease in the base price of crude oil in the current report in comparison to the base price of crude oil in the February 29, 2020 report.
+The commodity prices used to estimate proved reserves and their related PV-10 at February 28, 2021 were based on the 12-month unweighted arithmetic average of the first-day-of-the-month price for the twelve month period from March 2020 through February 2021.
+The WTI benchmark average price for the twelve months ended February 28, 2021 was \$38.64 per barrel of crude oil in comparison to \$56.87 in the prior year reserve report.

-These benchmark average prices were further adjusted for crude oil quality and gravity, transportation fees and other price differentials resulting in an average realized price in California for the February 29, 2020 reserve report of \$59.65 in comparison to \$64.84 in the February 28, 2019 reserve report.
+These benchmark average prices were further adjusted for crude oil quality and gravity, transportation fees and other price differentials resulting in an average realized price in California for the February 28, 2021 reserve report of \$36.14 in comparison to \$59.65 in the February 29, 2020 reserve report.
 Adverse changes in any price differential would reduce our cash flow from operations and the PV-10 of our proved reserves.
 Operating costs were not escalated.